 The District Public Information Officer (PIO) will coordinate release of information to external parties, in conjunction with the Incident Commander (Principal/designee), including any news media as necessary.

-Upon learning of an existing or potential crisis, the PIO will notify the Deputy Superintendent of Administration/or designee who will communicate the information to school board members.
+Upon learning of an existing or potential crisis, the PIO will notify the Superintendent who will communicate the information to school board members.

 In specific circumstances, the District Incident Commander or designee may notify the Mayor/City Council of a crisis situation.